csound-flossmanual/csound-floss/book/02-z-rendering-to-file.md

 Sometimes you may want to simultaneously have realtime output and file rendering to disk, like recording your live performance.
-This can be achieved by using the [fout](http://www.csound.com/manual/html/fout.html) &nbsp;opcode.
+This can be achieved by using the [fout](http://www.csound.com/manual/html/fout.html) opcode.
 You just have to specify your output file name.
 File type and format are given by a number, for instance 18 specifies \"wav 24 bit\" (see the manual page for more information).
 The following example creates a random frequency and panning movement of a sine wave, and